trshwetha7/Spotify-Streaming-Integrity/README.md

 ## Project Overview

-This repository frames artificial streaming as a platform integrity problem rather than only a narrow fraud use case.
+This repository frames artificial streaming as a platform integrity problem.
 The goal is to distinguish natural music engagement from suspicious behavior that can distort artist rankings, royalty allocation, recommendation quality, and trust in the product ecosystem.

 The repository includes two main deliverables: